 Cape Canaveral and the Space Program Today - Although the public seems to treat each launch of the Space Shuttle with less enthusiasm than in the days of Apollo, the mission of the National Aeronautic and Space Association remains the same at the Kennedy Space Center.
 Whether it be with the Space Shuttle, unmanned missions to Mars, or its cooperation with other nations at the Space Station on research and development, the mission to push the envelope of science and exploration of the unknown is still important and dangerous.
 Technological applications to every day items, while they may be unknown when first utilized in the space program, become common goods within a decade.
 Cape Canaveral remains the main location for much of this effort, twinned with the Johnson Space Center in Houston, to take us to the far reaches of the next century, making history in the sky like its predecessors.

 More than 13,500 people work at the Kennedy Space Center today.

 Photo above: General view of a launch pad with mobile service structure, Cape Canaveral Air Station, 1981.
 Courtesy Historic American Buildings Survey, Library of Congress.

 1. Kennedy Space Center Complex.
 Although like many admission prices, this one is a bit steep, there is a whole lot to do here, and the ticket is good for two days.
 IMAX theaters, exhibits, shows, flight simulators, and bus tours, plus the Astronaut Hall of Fame.

 2. Although it is dependent on the day of your arrival, and you can check on the schedule of flights at the Kennedy Space Center website, witness the lauch of a space flight.
 I'm sure it will be a breathtaking experience.

-Photo above: Playalinda Beach at Cape Canaveral National Seashore.
+Photo above: Playalinda Beach at Canaveral National Seashore.
 Courtesy National Park Service, S. Anderson.